cdwilson/cdwilson.dev/content/posts/articles/2022-06-26-using-giscus-for-comments-in-hugo/index.md

 > - Who is your target audience?
 > - Do you want to build a community?

-None of the options listed in his article were a perfect solution for me, including gisqus.
-However, I found gisqus to be the best option given my specific requirements for this site.
+None of the options listed in his article were a perfect solution for me, including giscus.
+However, I found giscus to be the best option given my specific requirements for this site.

 **Requirement #1:** Have comments on this site.